unsw-se2021/Hare/Deliverable_1_Documentation/Problem_Statements/README.md

 # Part 1: Problem statement

 "Describe a few problem statements.
-Remember, while you are allowed to explore and negotiatewithregard to the problems you are going to absolve, the following phases of the projectwill require you to abide by these requirements.
+Remember, while you are allowed to explore and negotiate with regard to the problems you are going to absolve, the following phases of the project will require you to abide by these requirements.
-Below is asummarised example from previous students, which should be used as guidance only."
+Below is a summarised example from previous students, which should be used as guidance only."

 ```